 In general, in my personal case, I don’t trust remastered versions (whether vinyl or CD) much more than the original version.
 The reason is the well-known “Loudness Wars.”
 Original releases sound as they were intended, even if the creators themselves were not happy with the result.
-They sound as they were loved in the first place.
 Furthermore, an album dominated by volume can be tiring to the ears, although it may sound technically superior when measured, it may not flow subjectively as well to your ears.

 Additionally, is the original harder to find in perfect condition?
 Is the sound worse compared to some remastered versions?

 Not necessarily.
 I have come across many original releases that are easy to find and are sold at reasonable prices, even at flea markets if it’s your lucky day.
 Scarcity could make an original LP expensive, but the same could easily happen with any particular version of a reissue, especially a limited edition.
 As in any other market, it’s a matter of supply and demand.

 Regarding the sound quality, you have already read what I think.
 Besides that, the result of remastering has a lot to do with the effort made by the sound engineer, the techniques used, and the technology used.
 Nevertheless, I have learned that these are very subjective matters, and dealing with them as such on a case-by-case basis could make collecting vinyl records a more enjoyable or less enjoyable experience depending on the consumer.